-Health and safety: As of this writing, classes are in-person, but we are still living in a pandemic.
+Health and safety: Although we're now solidly back to in-person classes, we are still living in a pandemic.
 You are strongly encouraged to make efforts to protect the health of your fellow students and instructors.
 Continued mask-wearing is encouraged.
 If you are feeling unwell or have recently tested positive, please stay home; lectures will be recorded so that you can do so without completely missing material.

 As the public health situation continues to evolve, relevant University policies, such as vaccine and masking rules, may also change.
 Everyone will be expected to stay informed and abide by current policies.
-The site http://utoronto.ca/utogether provides up-todate information.
-Even if some new restrictions become necessary, it is not expected that the University will go all the way back to canceling in-person classes, but if that does happen, we will switch to Zoom accordingly.
+The site http://utoronto.ca/utogether provides up-to-date information.